Last December the Senate and the House both passed a new tax reform law, “Tax Cuts and Jobs Act”, that took effect on January 1st, 2018.

 If you need more information about this new rule and the opportunity it represents, schedule a consultation with HAYMAN-WOODWARD now.

 If you have plans to internationalize your investments, develop business, and begin your expatriation process, it is important to have a team of lawyers with proven experience, acting in several jurisdictions and accredited by their respective governments.
-This highly specialized professional has all the technical skills required to evaluate the best alternatives, in order to meet your needs and expectations.
+Our highly specialized professionals possess the technical skills required to evaluate the best alternatives, in order to meet your needs and expectations.

 To know which immigration option best suits your profile and that of your family, in addition to knowing more about the many possible alternatives for your projects to develop successfully, talk to one of our expert attorneys.